FelixKratz/SketchyBar/docs/config/Animations.md

 where the `<curve>` is any of the animation curves:
 - `linear`, `quadratic`, `tanh`, `sin`, `exp`

-and the `<duration>` is a positive integer quantifying the number of animation steps.
+The `<duration>` is a positive integer quantifying the number of animation steps.

 The animation system *always* animates between all *current* values and the